 - Vaccination against meningococcal disease protects against most, but not all types of meningococcal disease.

-If you or someone in your household is sick with one or more of the symptoms below, don't wait, take action immediately.
+If you or someone in your household is sick with one or more of the symptoms below, don't wait, act immediately.
 Ring a doctor, medical or after-hours centre or the free Healthline number (0800 611 116) right away, day or night.
-If it is an emergency, call 111. |
+If it's an emergency, call 111. |

-Image credit Meningococcal disease(external link) Health Promotion Agency, NZ, 2013
+Image credit: Health Promotion Agency, NZ

 What is meningococcal disease?

 Meninogococcal disease is caused by meningococcal bacteria.
 There are several different types of meningococcal bacteria including A, B, C, Y and W. Most cases are caused by the B type.
-W type is the second most common and is the cause of the outbreak in Northland 2018/2019.
+W type is the second most common and was the cause of the outbreak in Northland 2018/2019.

 Usually, the bacteria sit harmlessly in the back of healthy people’s noses and throats and are not passed on to others.
-The illness happens when these bacteria enter the bloodstream to cause septicaemia (infection in your blood, also known as bacteremia) or meningitis (inflammation of the membrane covering your brain).
+The illness happens when these bacteria enter the bloodstream to cause septicaemia (infection in your blood, also known as bacteraemia) or meningitis (inflammation of the membrane covering your brain).
 Sometimes severe infection can also occur in your joints, throat, lungs or intestines.

 (Immunisation Advisory Centre, NZ, 2017)